-C.1 - Yes.
-The course outline for MIT610 highlights weekly activity that maps directly to the eight course objectives.
+C.1 Yes.
+The course outline for CIS226 highlights weekly activity that maps directly to the eight course objectives.

-C.2 - No. The syllabus does not articulate the expectations of each student.
+C.2 No. The syllabus lists the materials required, but does not articulate the purpose of the instructional material

-C.3 - Yes.
+C.3 Yes.
 A variety of projects were identified.
 The reviewer recommends small group projects to satisfy particular learning outcomes.

-C.4 - Yes.
+C.4 Yes.
 The rigor matches 1st year college entry students.
 Reviewer also noted the rigor would be acceptable for all students from all demographics.